mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 NOTE - LINK THIS TO LOA -
 -->

-Da speech show desire to for the pair to try something new to step outside of the existing walled garden of choices offered as existing guides.
+Da expresses his desire to for the pair to try something new by implementing a pattern not in the menu of GDPs provided.
 Their new choice is a change of perspective which involves a new game pattern of a new movement game mechanic.
 The specific proposal is to remove a jumping game mechanic and using a 2D top down movement mechanic used in maze and adventure games (e.g. Pac-man and Zelda games).
 This decision can be triangulated with interview data from Da on the motivation behind his involvement in volunteering at Coder Dojos.

     Honestly, it's just it's just my hobby and I love it is the main reason.
 In fact, it's probably the only reason.
 If I can, if I can persuade / cajole / trick my kids into being involved at the same time, then that's even better.
 Personally, I think that's about it.
 I've always been interested in computers.
 I love, I love, I love programming.
 I'm no good at pencils and pens drawing or anything like that.
 But writing software is the closest I get to a creative outlet.
 So I just love doing that.

-Given this perspective, I interpret the desire to divert as a way of embracing a creative challenge and bringing his child along for the ride.

-However Da is still aware of potential challenges of straying too far from the template.
+Given this additional perspective, I interpret Da's influence to divert as a way of embracing a creative challenge and bringing his child along for the ride.
+However, Da is also aware of potential challenges of straying too far from the template.
 He does not want to "mess things up".

-This interaction has a parallel to a professional practice of "forking" code-bases in open-source code communities.
-The parent checking with a guiding community member about the advantages and disadvantages of a major fork in the code structure.
+This tension has a parallel to a professional practice of "forking" code-bases in open-source code communities.
+The practice of forking can involve taking a code base in a new direction and the benefits of adaption may be out-weighed by disadvantages including the friction involved in splitting an existing community and duplication of effort.
+The parent checking with a Mick a guiding community member about the advantages and disadvantages of a major fork in the code structure mirrors this professional tension.

+My own positive response to their suggestion was driven partly from knowledge of Da's cultural background a both a professional coding and a volunteer supporting children's coding programmes.
+While simultaneously checking with other groups that they use the starting template as a base, to avoid overload as previously discussed in design decisions, I encourage this pair to see what happens as a potential learning opportunity.
+I am conscious that the change of movement may open up different possibilities for new game patterns that this pair may be able to solve.
+This outweighs the possibility that the pair will get bogged down in complex code problems or structures which may be beyond the capacity of the young person.
+After all even if they encounter father must solve, the apprentice does not need to understand everything in order to benefit from observing the master at work.

 <!--
 Article on intangibility of game feel.